Sirhowy Valley: History

 The valley's industrial history began with ironworks before evolving to meet the demand for coal and the expansion of coal mining.
 This process was led by companies such as the Tredegar Iron and Coal Company.
 Coal mines used to be located throughout the valley, including: Wyllie; Nine Mile Point and Oakdale.
 The Sirhowy passes the old Gelligroes Mill near Blackwood along its path.

-Prior to the Beeching Axe, the valley was served by the Sirhowy Railway.
-Stations could be found at many points including Nantybwch, Argoed, Blackwood, Pontllanfraith and Ynysddu.
+Prior to the Beeching Axe, the valley was served by the Sirhowy Railway, with stations at many points including Nantybwch, Argoed, Blackwood, Pontllanfraith and Ynysddu.